miron-alexandru/Alien-Onslaught/README.md

 <summary><h2>Alien-Onslaught Changelog</h2></summary>

 ### Version 3.1:
+* Implemented a new power up also accompanied with a sound effect: Enemies are frozen for a period of time.
 * Implemented the option to toggle from Fullscreen to Resizable.
 * UI controls are displayed on the Main Menu.
 * Added application icon.